Oprax/backup-utils/README.md

 2. Archiving
 3. Synchronize

-For each step, you can use multiple driver define in the `DatabaseTask.py` or `Task.py`.
+For each step, you can use multiple driver for multiple tool.
 Also if something go wrong, all Exceptions are catch to send a notification.

 By default, database export use **mysql**, archiving **borg**, and synchronize **rclone**.